psaikido/hugle.uk/content/suttas/sn1/190-paccaya.md

 ---
+bannerTitle: Pali Canon Anthology
-title: "SN 12.20 Paccaya Sutta: Requisite Conditions"
+title: Paccaya
-bannerTitle: "Saṁyutta Nikāya I"
-layout: default
-subnav: suttas-sn1
+type: suttas/sn1
 ---

+#### SN 12.20 Paccaya Sutta: Requisite Conditions

-The Buddha teaches [Dependent Origination](/pages/suttas/sn/165-ps.html) and adds that someone who has understood it would not run back into the past thinking:
+The Buddha teaches [Dependent Origination](/suttas/sn/165-ps/) and adds that someone who has understood it would not run back into the past thinking:

 "Did I exist in the past?
 Did I not exist in the past?